vbjay/IDS4-Sample/readme.md

   ![only read](/assets/only%20read.png)

 1. In the mvc site, try clicking privacy or weather links logging in as scott
     1. Try unchecking some of the requested scopes and see what it does to the functionality.
-You will hav eto logout and then log back in to get the consent again
+You will have to logout and then log back in to get the consent again
     ![consent](/assets/consent.png)
     1. Click privacy link to see claims
 1. Useful powershell script to generate secrets